kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 CAPE's debugger
 ===============

+CAPE's debugger is a programmable but not interactive debugger which is configured at submission specifically to action on specific behavior/data with malware analysis in mind.It is one of the most powerful features of the sandbox and use the options syntax of CAPE in order to pass values and can be also used in Yara scanning of rules in the analyzer.
-* Is unique among Windows debuggers, and is one of the most powerful features of the sandbox, having been built from scratch with the overriding design principles of minimal (almost zero) use of Windows debugging interfaces, maximal use of the processor's debugging hardware, and to be quick and easy to use.
+What make CAPE's debugger unique among Windows debuggers is the fact that it has been built from scratch with the main design principles of minimal (almost zero) use of Windows debugging interfaces, maximal use of the processor's debugging hardware for quick and easy use.
+As an interactive debugger, CAPE's debugger results are found in the debugger log (in the debugger tab in the UI).
+One of the consequence of this type of debugger is the fact that it require the end user to understand at least in some capacity assembly and/or registries and how they evolve during a program execution.

-* Here is a quick guide on getting started with the debugger:
+* Following is a quick guide on getting started with the debugger.
-* For starters it's worth emphasizing that the debugger is programmable but not interactive; you configure it when submitting a sample, allow it to run, then check the results at the end in the form of the debugger log (in the debugger tab).

 Breakpoints: bp0, bp1, bp2, bp3
 ===============================
+One important concept to be aware of, are the breakpoints/debug registers and their use in the debugging process.
+There are four breakpoints slots in the Intel CPU to make use of, so we could in theory use all four directly.However, the debugger in CAPE exposes only the first three.
+The fourth (bp3) is kept free so that it can be used in stepping-over calls.
+There is no help from the hardware for a debugger feature like stepping over, so a breakpoint is needed to implement the depth feature but is also required for calls that CAPE debugger must step over, such as calls into kernel mode for example.
+For more information see: https://en.wikipedia.org/wiki/X86_debug_register.

 * Perhaps the simplest of the debugger options is bp to set one of three CPU breakpoints.

-(For instruction traces to function properly, bp3 should be reserved for the debugger to maintain the ability to step over certain instructions during tracing.)
+Possible values:
-* The simplest form of this option is to set it to 'ep': ``bp0=ep``

-* This will instruct the debugger to break on the entry point of the main executable of each process and begin tracing.
+* The simplest form of this option is to set it to 'ep': ``bp0=ep``.This will instruct the debugger to break on the entry point of the main executable of each process and begin tracing.
 (In the case of a DLL, this breakpoint will also be set on the entry point of the DLL).
-When the breakpoint hits, any corresponding actions will be performed (see later) and the instruction broken upon will be output to the log.
-As long as the count (see later) hasn't been set to zero, the debugger will then proceed to trace the instruction flow in single-step mode.
 * To target specific code regions more accurately, breakpoints on specific addresses can be used.
-These values are interpreted as RVA values unless they are above a hardcoded value (0x200000) in which case they are interpreted as VA values.
-This allows both RVAs and VAs to be used interchangeably, in most cases the debugger will recognize due to its size that a value is a VA, not an RVA, and set the breakpoint appropriately.
+These values are interpreted as RVA values unless they are hardcoded value (0x200000) in which case they are interpreted as VA values.
+This allows both RVAs and VAs to be used interchangeably, in most cases the debugger will recognise due to its size that a value is a VA, not an RVA, and set the breakpoint appropriately.
-* There are four breakpoints in the Intel CPU to make use of, so we could in theory use all four directly.
-However, the debugger in CAPE exposes only the first three.
-The fourth (bp3) is kept free so that it can be used in stepping-over calls.
-There is no help from the hardware for a debugger feature like stepping over, so a breakpoint is needed to implement the depth feature but is also required for calls that CAPE debugger *must* step over, such as calls into kernel mode for example.
-* We set and use bp0 through bp2 as follows.
-These breakpoints will be applied to each thread of each process in the analysis:
-    * bp0=ep,bp1=0x1234,bp2=0x5678
+* Possible values are what is exposed from the CONTEXT structure that represent the x86 debug registers Dr0-Dr3.
+See https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/ns-ntddk-context for more details.

+The idea of this feature is when the breakpoint hits, any corresponding actions will be performed (seen later) and the instruction broken upon will be output to the log.
+As long as the count (seen later) hasn't been set to zero, the debugger will then proceed to trace the instruction flow in single-step mode.

+* To limit the size of the output, the debugger starts with some default values for some important parameters which are worth understanding to enable more advanced use.
+The first two parameters that are important are count and depth.
+Implemented in Debbugger.c of Capemon(CAPE's monitor).

 Depth
 =====
-* The behavior of the instruction trace in single-step mode can be characterized in terms of whether it will step into a call, or over it.
+* The behaviour of the instruction trace in single-step mode can be characterised in terms of whether it will step into a call, or over it.
 From this comes the concept of depth - the debugger will trace at the same depth in a trace by stepping-over calls to deeper functions.
-Thus if we set a depth of zero (which is also the default) the behavior will be to step over all the subsequent calls (at least until a ret is encountered):
+Thus if we set a depth of zero (which is also the default) the behaviour will be to step over all the subsequent calls (at least until a ret is encountered):
     * depth=0
 * If we set a depth of, say, three, then the debugger will step into calls into further levels of depth three times:
     * depth=3
+The default depth is zero.
 Count
 =====
 * The other obvious characteristic of our trace is its length or count of instructions.
 This is set with the count option, for example:
     * count=10000
 * The count may also be specified as hexadecimal:
     * count=0xff00

-* To limit the size of the output, the debugger starts with some default values for some important parameters which are worth understanding to enable more advanced use.
-The first two parameters that are important are count and depth.
-As mentioned above, the default depth is zero and the default count is 0x4000.
+The default count is 0x4000.

 Break-on-return
 ===============